andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 By default the app running in the default subdomain of the domain **azurewebsite.net** already have a certificate, but if you change the domain you can configure a certificate for this new domain in this area:

 ![Configuring a certificate](images/configuring-a-certificate.png)

+Teacher said that is sufficient to only configure the certificate in the area related to the previous image.
+You can also put the certificate in a keyvault and configure it.
+On adding a certificate you have an option to import a certificate from a keyvault.